StoneWolf18/enoch/docs/standard-guide.md

 * Generation can go up to 5 without pre-approval
 * Allies, Alternate Identity, Contacts, Fame, Herd, Influence, Mentor, Resources, and Retainers must be pre-approved past 3 dots
-* Status and Domain (official territory granted by the Baron) must be pre-approved regardless of dots
+* Status and Domain (official territory granted by a Baron) must be pre-approved regardless of dots

 <div class="yourAttentionPleaseWhite">